Skip to main content

 Tools

-• sync_history: Triggers incremental synchronization of local history logs.
+• sync_history: Triggers incremental synchronization of local history logs (hidden when auto-sync is active).

-• list_sessions: Lists synced sessions with optional filter parameters (adapter, projectPath, limit).
+• list_sessions: Lists synced sessions with optional filter parameters (adapter, projectPath, scope, limit).
+Supports automatically resolving the current project workspace when scope: "workspace".

 • get_session_details: Retrieves formatted Markdown of a session's conversation history.
-Supports range slicing (startStep/endStep) and optional detailed blocks (includeToolCalls, includeCallResults).
+Supports range slicing (startStep/endStep), optional detailed blocks (includeToolCalls, includeCallResults), and excludeContent to omit large payloads to prevent token bloat.

 • get_step_details: Retrieves the raw JSON structure of a specific step (including thinking, tool calls, and results).